deck-monsters/deck-monsters/MONSTERS.md

 ```
 ==================================
- 🕌  Itwu
+ 🕌  Hethadwu
 ----------------------------------

- A fiery red figure hides in the
+ A fiery red figure lurks in the
  dusty shadows at the corner of
  your vision.
 At first you think
  it might be human and you wonder
  who or what she is.
 What is she
  thinking about?
 When you turn to
  look closer all you see is a
- goat and a gently settling cloud
+ coyote and a gently settling
- of sand.
+ cloud of sand.

  Type: Jinn
  Class: Bard
  Level: beginner | XP: 1

- ac: 9 | hp: 32/32
+ ac: 9 | hp: 30/30
  dex: 6 | str: 5 | int: 6
  +1 dex bonus
  +1 int bonus